What Should I Do if I Realize My PPP Application was False?

 Individuals and businesses charged with criminal fraud as a result of allegedly submitting false PPP loan applications will be subjected to intensive scrutiny, and they will face aggressive prosecution.
 Facing criminal charges in federal court is very different from facing charges in a state-level proceeding, and avoiding criminal liability requires a strategic and targeted defense.
 At Oberheiden P.C., our former federal prosecutors and former federal agents have extensive experience on both sides of federal criminal cases, and many served the federal government for decades prior to entering the private sector.

 When facing criminal fraud charges at the federal level, it is imperative to execute a proactive defense.
 This means engaging experienced defense counsel to take control of the process and steer your case toward a favorable result prior to trial.
-Our attorneys have handled thousands of federal cases; and, with a 95% success rate, the vast majority of our clients have had their cases resolved without any civil or criminal liability.
+Our attorneys have handled thousands of federal cases; and, with a high success rate, the vast majority of our clients have had their cases resolved without any civil or criminal liability.

 5. These are the Mistakes You Need to Avoid